 Workshops focussing on developing skills in creative devising and learning how a new work is created was offered to total beginners, experienced or aspiring artists.

 Experienced creatives worked alongside an experienced team of theatre practitioners, and community members in the Great Southern, to shape a new work based on stories of culture, identity, diversity and collaboration.

 “Our new creative development comes from a number of years of conversations with the Breaksea team, and from a very personal place for me.
 I believe through creative processes like this, empathy can be established between participants, and by sharing performances with the community, this can flow on into the community.” - Rachael Colmer

 “This project brings together some top local artists with experts with performance experience in London, New York, Sydney and Melbourne.
 Being able to create a new community performance work collectively is a great way to develop skills and create a positive shared future in our beautiful Great Southern.” - Matt Ward

-The project will take place between September and December 2020 and workshops will be held via zoom and in Albany, Denmark and Mount Barker.
-The project will culminate in a public showing of selected scenes of the new work at the Albany Entertainment Centre in collaboration with WA Opera artists, the Kidogo Arthouse Fremantle and in Denmark, WA.
-View from the Magpie’s Nest is produced by Breaksea supported by the City of Albany’s Vancouver Arts Centre, West Australian Opera, Denmark Arts, the Department of Local Government, Sport & Cultural Industries and Regional Arts WA.
+The project occurred between September and December 2020 and workshops were held via zoom and in Albany, Denmark and Mount Barker.
+The project culminated in a public showing of selected scenes from the new work at the Albany Entertainment Centre in collaboration with WA Opera artists, the Kidogo Arthouse Fremantle and in Denmark, WA.
+View from the Magpie’s Nest is produced by Breaksea, supported by the City of Albany’s Vancouver Arts Centre, West Australian Opera, Denmark Arts, the Department of Local Government, Sport & Cultural Industries and Regional Arts WA.

 Matt Ward – Artistic Director/Producer